lbliii/emdashCSS/content/spacing/_index.md

 ## Margin

 Use direct margins to set the margin on a specific element.
-Direct margins utilize `!important` to override inner-margin settings when necessary.
+Direct margins utilize `!important` to override nr-margin settings when necessary.

 |Full|Left|Right|Top|Bottom|
 |-|-|-|-|-|